-Since then, I've made it a point to prepare a Tuna Turkey every year.
+Since then, I've made it a point to prepare this DIY Tuna Turkey every year.
 Having learned more about cat nutrition over the years, the Tuna Turkey has evolved to a point where I feel like it's not only a treat for kitty, but it's also healthy (in moderation).
-It's definitely not something I'd serve to my cat more than once or twice a year, much like our own Thanksgiving gorge-fests.
+It's definitely not something I'd serve to my cat more than once or twice a year, much like our own Thanksgiving gorge-fests with us humans.
 But on those special occasions, the Tuna Turkey is a fun treat to whip up just for your cat.So here you go!
 Here is my latest Tuna Turkey recipe.
 Happy cooking!

 - One to two ounces (dry) of The Honest Kitchen's "Grace" dehydrated turkey cat food.

 - One can of tuna in water (I chose one that comes in a BPA-free can).

 - One tablespoon plain pumpkin puree (NOT pumpkin pie filling).
 I like "Nummy Tum-Tum" Organic, 100% Pure Pumpkin "For All Your Pets".
 It's just pumpkin, nothing else, and the can boasts a BPA free liner.

 - A few strips of skinless turkey breast.

 - A handful of ZiwiPeak Air-Dried "Daily-Cat" Cuisine, protein of your choice.
 I chose the Venison and Fish flavor.
 If you don't want to invest an entire bag, most pet stores that carry this food will also have sample baggies for free.

 - Real Meat Company's Mixed Meat Pet Food Seasoning.
 I had on the "BioticBoost" kind on hand, I find the Probiotics really help with digestion.